About the Physics Factbook

 - Students are woefully ignorant of technology.
 Even students with access to computers at home don't seem to know how to use them or what they're capable of.
 Once you find time to take a class to the computer lab, you waste most of your time holding their hands, telling them how to use the machines and what to do when the unexpected happens (which, of course, it always does).

 Unfortunately, the solution to these problems is simple.
 Money!
 Money for facilities, money for maintenance, and money for training.

 Is this an easy project?
 Of course not.
 Is it hard?
 Well … The Physics Factbook is certainly nothing like a ten-minute quiz, but when implemented properly, it is no more troublesome than any other piece of authentic assessment.
 The current trend in educational reform is away from breadth of content and towards depth of experience.
 The aim of a year's education in every subject is less towards the memorization of piles of discrete facts and more towards the mastery of a limited set of broad performance goals.
 In this new millennium, it will be more important for students to be able to "explain results concisely and precisely to others" than it will be for them to "determine the net force on a 1000 kg car accelerating at 3.0 m/s2."

-Glenn Elert has taught physics and Advanced Placement Physics B at Midwood High School at Brooklyn College since 1992.
-Prior to that, he taught O-Level physics and mathematics at a rural secondary school in the West African nation of Sierra Leone.
+Glenn Elert has taught physics and science research at Midwood High School at Brooklyn College since 1992.
+Prior to that, he taught physics and mathematics at a rural secondary school in the West African nation of Sierra Leone.
 The Physics Factbook is a part of his ongoing effort to incorporate technology into the classroom.